Banh Mi

 Minced pork is marinated with a mixture of lemongrass, honey, and other seasonings.
 It’s then formed into meatballs or rolled around bamboo sticks, then chargrilled until the smoky aroma from the lemongrass fills the air and the pork remains juicy and moist from the steaming pork fat.
 The chargrilled pork is then stuffed in a banh mi, along with pickled carrots and daikon, fresh cucumber, coriander, and a drizzle of BBQ sauce.

-1. Best drink to pair with the banh mi: Since the sandwich is a bit dry, it’s ideal to have a drink on its side.
-The banh mi is best combined with an iced black coffee or milk coffee (ca phe den da or ca phe sua da).
-This is also the iconic and classic Vietnamese breakfast combo.
+1. Best drink to pair with banh mi: Since the sandwich can be a bit dry, it’s ideal to pair it with a drink.
+The classic and most popular choice is iced black coffee (ca phe den da) or iced milk coffee (ca phe sua da).
+This is also the iconic Vietnamese breakfast combo.

 2. The go-to option: Just like other Vietnamese dishes, a broad range of banh mi toppings can be overwhelming and leave you confused about which one to go for.
 A thap cam – mixed combo – will be a good place to start.
 It comes with everything the dish offers, so you can have a full picture of what the dish is like and pick out your favorite toppings for the next order.

-3. When to eat: The banh mi is typically eaten in the morning for breakfast due to its filling quality and portability.
-It is a perfect energy boost, fueling you for a long exploring day.
-However, feel free to have it for lunch or dinner or at any time you would like to.
-Personally, we love this sandwich so much that we can eat it every day for several days in a row.
+3. When to eat: Banh mi is typically eaten in the morning for breakfast due to its filling quality and portability.
+It provides a perfect energy boost to fuel your day of exploring.
+However, you can enjoy it for lunch, dinner, or anytime you like.
+Personally, we love this sandwich so much that we could eat it every day for several days in a row.

-4. The banh mi as a sweet treat: If you ask any Vietnamese, they will tell you about the pleasure of dipping the banh mi in condensed milk and eating it straight.
-It may sound strange, but the sweet, creamy milk somehow just blends perfectly with the banh mi texture, making it such a satisfying combo that we are privileged to grow up with.
+4. Banh mi as a sweet treat: If you ask any Vietnamese, they will tell you about the pleasure of dipping banh mi in condensed milk and eating it straight.
+It may sound strange, but the sweet, creamy milk somehow just blends perfectly with the bread’s texture, making it such a satisfying combo that we are privileged to grow up with.
 Apart from eating with condensed milk, you can also find air-dried banh mi coated with white sugar, which is super crispy and fun to eat.

 The Vietnamese sandwich is typically eaten in the morning for breakfast because of its filling quality and portability.
 It’s a perfect energy boost, fueling you for a long day of exploring.

-The Vietnamese sandwich can be found anywhere in this S-shaped country, with endless variations and each location offering its own unique filling or preparation method.
-For a delicious banh mi experience, here are some of our suggestions on where to enjoy it:
+The Vietnamese sandwich can be found all over Vietnam, with endless variations, each offering its own unique fillings and preparation methods.
+For a delicious banh mi experience, here are some of our top recommendations on where to enjoy it:

 Ho Chi Minh City